bhrnjica/quenching_simulation/README.md

 ## How to run the code

-In order to run the code the following step should be performed:
+In order to run the code the following steps should be performed:

 1. clone repository at your local disk by using command: `git clone https://github.com/bhrnjica/quenching_simulation.git`
 2. Enter the directory `cd quenching_simulation`
-3. Run build commands: `dotnet restore` then `dotnet build`
+3. Run build command depending on the OS:
+   1. For Windows:  `dotnet restore --project qs-windows.csproj` then `dotnet build --project qs-windows.csproj`
+   2. For Linux:  `dotnet restore --project qs-linux.csproj` then `dotnet build --project qs-linux.csproj`
-4. Run the simulation with one of the supported command line args:`dotnet run --[DxH] --[quenchant]`
+4. Run the simulation with one of the supported command line args:
+   1. For Windows: `dotnet run --[DxH] --[quenchant] --project qs-windows.csproj`,
+   2. For Linux: `dotnet run --[DxH] --[quenchant] --project qs-linux.csproj`

 Supported arguments
 -  for cylinder dimensions are:
 `[DxH]= all, 25x100, 50x150, 75x225`.
 - for quenchants: `[quenchant]=H2O, aquatensid5%, isorapid`

-5. Once the simulations are calculated the result can be shown by command: `dotnet run --[DxH] --[quenchant] --result`
+5. Once the simulations are calculated the result can be shown by command:
+   1. For Windows:  `dotnet run --[DxH] --[quenchant] --result --project qs-windows.csproj`,
+   2. For Linux: `dotnet run --[DxH] --[quenchant] --result --project qs-linux.csproj`.

 ## Examples